 Elizabeth Langen, M.D. is a Maternal-Fetal Medicine specialist who did her training at Stanford University and has been at the University of Michigan since 20012.
 In addition to providing sub-specialist care, she regularly cares for women on Labor and Delivery.

-In addition to her role as Co-Director, Dr. Langen serves as the Michigan Medicine OB Champion.
+In addition to her role as Co-Director, Dr. Langen serves as the Michigan Medicine Clinical Lead.
 She started a Safe Birth Committee to examine Michigan Medicine's practices and implement new practices that can make birth safer for our patients.

 Nina P. Bobowski, MPH leads the management, performance, and coordination of the Obstetrics Initiative.
 Nina began her career in international family planning and prevention of mother-to-child transmission (PMTCT) at the United States Agency for International Development (USAID) and the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF).
 Nina has demonstrated experience successfully managing and implementing health programs and research studies.
 Nina has a Master of Public Health in International Reproductive Health & Population Studies from the Emory University Rollins School of Public Health.

 Clinical site engagement coordinator

 Jill Brown, BS, RN serves as the Obstetric Initiative’s primary contact for maternity hospital outreach and member hospitals’ quality improvement initiatives.
 Jill is an experienced Clinical Research Nurse with a strong background in Maternal Child Health.
 As a RN, she worked in many settings including direct patient care, state public health, and most recently clinical research at St. Joseph Mercy Hospital Ann Arbor.
 She brings her dedication to improving obstetric care along with her public health background to the OBI team and maternity hospitals across Michigan.
 Jill has a Bachelor of Science degree in Dietetics from Central Michigan University and an ADN in Nursing from Washtenaw Community College.
 She is currently pursuing a Master of Science in Nursing at Eastern Michigan University.